unixsurfer/haproxystats/README.rst

 haproxystats-process
 ####################

-haproxystats-process is a multiprocess program and parent process uses `inotify`_ API from Linux kernel to watch for changes in *incoming* directory.
+haproxystats-process is a multiprocess program.The parent process uses the the Linux kernel's `inotify`_ API to watch for changes in *incoming* directory.
 It receives an event when a directory is either created or moved in *incoming* directory.
 The event contains the absolute path name of that directory.
 It maintains an internal queue in which it puts directory names.
 Multiple child processes pick directory names from the queue and process the data.
 Its worker dispatches statistics to various destinations.
 The directories are removed from *incoming* directory when all statistics are successfully processed.
-When haproxystats-process starts it scans *incoming* directory for directories and processes them instantly, so you don't lose statistics if haproxystats-process is unavailable for sometime.
+When haproxystats-process starts it scans the *incoming* directory for new directories and processes them instantly, so you don't lose statistics if haproxystats-process is unavailable for sometime.

 Dispatchers
 ###########